Need to talk? Call 1800 882 436.

 How can I be an involved parent?

-After you come home with the baby, try to involve yourself in each aspect of your baby’s care.
-This will build your confidence as a new parent.
+After you come home with your new baby, try to involve yourself in your baby’s care.
+This will help build your confidence as a new parent.

 You and your partner should both play with your baby.
-Spend as much one-on-one time with your baby as possible.
-This will help you both bond with the baby, and give each other time to rest.
+Spending one-on-one time is also a great way to bond with your baby and give your partner time to rest.

 How can I support my breastfeeding partner?

-Breastfeeding has many benefits, but it can take a few weeks to learn how to breastfeed properly.
-Your support and encouragement will help your partner keep going.
+Breastfeeding has many benefits, but it can take time to learn how to breastfeed properly.
+Your support and encouragement will help your partner during this time.

-You can learn about why breastfeeding is important and how it works.
-That way you can help your breastfeeding partner and notice any issues early on.
+You can learn about why breastfeeding is important and how it works, so that you can help your breastfeeding partner and notice any issues early on.
 Encourage your partner to ask for help if they need it.

 • bringing them a drink or a pillow